What does the Court look for when determining child arrangements?

 This will be an important factor in determining who is most suitable to care for the child.

-Each child custody case is different and prevents a unique set of family circumstances.
-The court’s will ensure that any relevant factors are considered before the final ruling is made.
+Each child custody case is different and presents a unique set of family circumstances.
+The courts will ensure that any relevant factors are considered before the final child arrangements ruling is made.

-If you are facing a child custody case, it’s always best to seek legal advice from experienced family lawyers.
-Contact Australian Family Lawyers today to speak to our dedicated team of family law specialists.Back to Top
+If you are facing a child custody case, it’s always best to seek advice from experienced family lawyers.
+Contact Australian Family Lawyers via the form below to speak to a dedicated family law professional today.